what is white gold

 White gold is an alloy made by mixing yellow gold with white metals such as palladium, silver, nickel, or zinc.
 This combination gives it a silvery-white appearance, making it a stylish alternative to traditional yellow gold.

-What is White Gold Made Of?
+What is it Made Of?

 White gold is typically made by combining pure gold (which is naturally yellow) with other white metals.
 It is then coated with rhodium to enhance its whiteness and durability.

-Why is White Gold Also Called an Alloy?
+Why is it Also Called an Alloy?

 Since white gold is a blend of metals, it is classified as an alloy rather than a pure metal like gold or platinum.

-Difference Between White Gold and Yellow Gold
+Difference Between White and Yellow Gold

 Feature White Gold Yellow Gold